-Action No. Action Responsibility Desired Outcomes 1 Develop principles and undertake an expression of interest process to form an engagement group of Aboriginal People to guide Council in its engagement with local Aboriginal Community.
-This engagement group will be diverse, flexible in participation and approach and will have a wider community/ organisational perspective than the QVMAG Aboriginal Reference Group , which has a mandate to focus only on the Museum and Art Gallery.
-Innovation & Performance Team The Aboriginal Partnership Plan is governed effectively to ensure that it is successfully implemented.
-A clear communication exchange between the engagement group and the QVMAG Aboriginal Reference Group to strengthen cohesive workings.
-The Council receives a broad community perspective which includes, but is not limited to, Aboriginal elders.
-2 Identify Aboriginal stakeholders and organisations within the City of Launceston's sphere of influence.
-Office of the CEO Strengthen mutually beneficial 3 Establish a preferred approach for engagement with the engagement group.
-Innovation & Performance Team relationships between the Council, Aboriginal People and organisations.
-Build trust and relationships with local Aboriginal People and organisations.
-4 In addition to the regular catch-ups which will be driven by need, the Council and the Council's Executive Leadership Team to meet with the engagement group annually.
-Office of the CEO 5 Increase the presence of Aboriginal connection in Launceston's parks and reserves, starting with the Aboriginal Reconciliation garden area in Royal Park.
-Parks and Sustainability Team Aboriginal connection is highlighted through features, naming, signage and interpretation in Council's parks and reserves.
-Learn from local Aboriginal People to incorporate traditional Caring for Country land management methods into Council's maintenance schedules.
-6 Work with the QVMAG to display culturally appropriate Aboriginal artwork in Council owned and operated buildings.
-Creative Arts and Culture Create an environment within the City of Launceston that is respectful, welcoming and inclusive of Aboriginal People.
+Action No. Action Develop principles and undertake an expression of interest process to form an engagement group of Aboriginal People to guide Council in its engagement with local Aboriginal Community.
+1 This engagement group will be diverse, flexible in participation and approach and will have a wider community/ organisational perspective than the QVMAG Aboriginal Reference Group, which has a mandate to focus only on the Museum and Art Gallery.
+Identify Aboriginal stakeholders 2 and organisations within the City of Launceston's sphere of influence.
+Establish a preferred approach for 3 engagement with the engagement group.
+In addition to the regular catch-ups which will be driven by need, the 4 Council and the Council's Executive Leadership Team to meet with the engagement group annually.
+Increase the presence of Aboriginal connection in Launceston's parks and 5 reserves, starting with the Aboriginal Reconciliation garden area in Royal Park.
+Work with the QVMAG to display culturally appropriate Aboriginal 6 artwork in Council owned and operated buildings.